 Our US Chess Federation accredited instructors use the Scholastic Chess Series curriculum, which allows students to learn quickly learn chess basics while having fun.
 Beginners receive instruction that interweaves chess instruction with math, history, and language lessons supporting school curricula.
 Once players have learned the basics, we augment our in-class instruction with Internet-based study options appropriate to different skill levels.
 As students progress and compete against better players, the demands of the game lead to significant improvements in focus and concentration.

-As an affiliate of the United States and Alabama chess federations, we periodically organize chess tournaments including the 2010 Alabama State Chess Championship and the 2012 Tuscaloosa Scholastic Championship.
+As an affiliate of the United States and Alabama chess federations, we periodically organize chess tournaments including the 2010 and 2014 Alabama State Chess Championships and the annual Tuscaloosa Scholastic Championship.

 Thank you to the many parents, students, ex-board members, and volunteers who have pitched in to help teach chess and keep our classes going.
 Freedom Chess Academy would not continue to exist without your efforts.